 I don’t have an undergraduate in CS, can I still do an MS in CS@VT?

 Admission: Our primary admissions criterion is your demonstrated ability to be a productive research graduate student in computing.
 We base this assessment on the academic record, proficiency in English speaking and writing, letters of recommendation, and prior internship/work experience.
-Furthermore, for admissions we require a background equivalent to two years of undergraduate training in Computer Science.
+In terms of coursework, to enter the program in good standing with no course deficiencies, we expect students to have at least the equivalent of a CS minor.
+See the detailed Admissions Requirements.